amolenk/dapr-hands-on/Assignment02/README.md

 # dapr hands-on - Assignment 2 - Add dapr service invocation

 In this assignment, you're going to add dapr into the mix.
 You will use the Service-to-service Invocation building-block.

-> To get started with this assignment, open the `Assignment 2` folder in this repo in VS Code.
+Before you start with this assignment, read the [introduction to this building-block](https://github.com/dapr/docs/blob/master/concepts/service-invocation/README.md) in the dapr documentation.

 ## Assignment goals